zaboople/essay/Software/DependencyInjectionPart1.md

     You: Well, I initialized the "a" variable this time, and it still blew up.
     Me: Hmph.
 Let me look again...
     Me: Oh!
 You forgot to initialize the _other_ global variable, named "b"!
+See?
     You: [Sighs deeply]
     Me: Come to think of it, I should probably tell you about "c"...